Open-EO/openeo-python-client/docs/udf.rst

 assumes that datacube dimension order is fixed, which is not guaranteed.
 Next to that, it also reduces the readability of your code.
 Label based indexing is a great feature of xarray, and should be used whenever possible.

-As a rule of thumb, the UDF should preserve the dimensions, their order, and shape of the input data cube.
+As a rule of thumb, the UDF should preserve the dimensions and shape of the input data cube.
 The datacube chunk that is passed on by the backend does not have a fixed specification, so the UDF needs to be able to accomodate different shapes and sizes of the data.